learning-zone/nodejs-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. ***How Node.js overcomes the problem of blocking of I/O operations?***
+## Q 58. ***How Node.js overcomes the problem of blocking of I/O operations?***

 Node.js solves this problem by putting the event based model at its core, using an event loop instead of threads.

 Node.js uses an event loop for this.
 An event loop is “an entity that handles and processes external events and converts them into callback invocations”.
 Whenever data is needed nodejs registers a callback and sends the operation to this event loop.
 Whenever the data is available the callback is called.